egrangel/VideoMonitoring/README.md

 # Description

-This is a REST API example, using [HashLoad]( https://github.com/HashLoad "HashLoad") components.
+This is a Delphi REST API example, using [HashLoad]( https://github.com/HashLoad "HashLoad") components.

 Source code was created on Delphi Rio (10.3).